yshui/synergy-core/README.md

   + Linux/everything-else uses `~/.config/Synergy/`
 + Switch from using `hm` as helper script catchall to purely CMake.
 + Removed Python requirement (by deprecation of `hm`).
-+ OpenSSL replaced with LibreSSL tarball (building as an external CMake project is easy).
++ OpenSSL replaced with LibreSSL tarball because building LibreSSL as an external CMake project is easy and requires fewer dependencies than OpenSSL (+ no .dlls).
   + Tarball is now downloaded from LibreSSL website (2017-04-11).
   + OpenSSL could probably be used on Linux/everything-else instead but that can be done again in the future.
   + Generating certificates now uses 4096 bits for RSA instead of 1024 but it doesn't really matter.
 + Auto-generating translations (through CMake).
 + Building on Windows should now put binaries in arch specific folders.
 + Printscreen doesn't send Alt+Printscreen to Windows clients anymore.
-+ Some new icons for OSX?
-(TODO recheck this)
++ Some new icons for OSX? (maybe)
 + EXTREMELY EXTREMELY BUGGY AND BAD MEMORY LEAK FIX FOR LINUX SERVERS.
   + Add `-D_EXP_LEAK_FIX=ON` to the CMake configuration command.
-+ Building tests now uses a googletest submodule instead of including zip files.
++ Building tests now uses a googletest submodule instead of including zipped source files.
 + Some misc pull-requests from the symless/synergy repo.